Bradley’s grand slam helps Red Sox beat Astros in ALCS

 Game 4 is Wednesday night, with Boston’s Rick Porcello opposing Charlie Morton.

 With his childhood hero and fellow Alvin, Texas, native Nolan Ryan sitting behind the plate, Eovaldi turned in another solid start.
+He allowed six hits and two runs with four strikeouts in six innings for the win in the second playoff start of his career.

-Red-hot slugger Alex Bregman had shared video Monday on Instagram of Houston hitting back-to-back-to-back home runs off Eovaldi in his previous outing against the Astros.
+Red-hot slugger Alex Bregman had shared a video Monday on Instagram of Houston hitting back-to-back-to-back home runs off Eovaldi, then pitching for Tampa Bay, in his previous outing against the Astros in June.
+Eovaldi downplayed the post when asked about it Monday.

+Bregman did much of the damage against Eovaldi, getting two hits, an RBI and a walk in three plate appearances.
+Bregman has reached base safely in 20 of 28 plate appearances this postseason.

+Bradley hit a three-run double during Boston’s Game 2 victory, giving him three RBIs in consecutive games for the first time in his career.
+Moments after his slam, fans at TD Garden in Boston began chanting “JBJ!” during the Celtics season opener against the Philadelphia 76ers.

 Follow BDN Maine Sports on Facebook for the latest in Maine high school and college sports.